AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 if the aspect value has the form ``Overlaid'Address`` where ``Overlaid`` is an identifier defined by an object declaration if the object ``Overlaying`` is not marked as imported.

-Note that if the rule Nonoverlay_Address_Specifications flags the argument Element then this rule does not flag it.

 This rule has no parameters.